silaev/mongodb-replica-set/README.md

 - Testing MongoDB transactions to run against an environment close to a production one;
 - Testing production issues by recreating a real MongoDB replica set (currently without shards);
-- Education to newcomers to the MongoDB world (learning the behaviour of a distributed NoSQL database while stepping down a node, analyze the election process and so on).
+- Education to newcomers to the MongoDB world (learning the behaviour of a distributed NoSQL database while dealing with network partitioning, analyze the election process and so on).

 #### General info
-MongoDB starting form version 4 supports multi-document transactions only on a replica set.
+MongoDB starting from version 4 supports multi-document transactions only on a replica set.
 For example, to initialize a 3 replica set on fixed ports via Docker, one has to do the following:
 1. Add `127.0.0.1 mongo1 mongo2 mongo3` to the host file of an operation system;
 2. Run in terminal: